Fish Springs, Tennessee

 Fish Springs is an unincorporated community in Carter County, Tennessee.
-Fish Springs is located along Watauga Lake.
+Fish Springs is located on the south shore of Watauga Lake, along US Route 321 and Tennessee State Route 67 east of Hampton.

 History

 The name Fish Springs originated before Watauga Lake was created.
 It was given this name by early settlers because there was a large cavern system into which, via a relatively small opening, a part of the Watauga River flowed.
 Fish in the Watauga river migrated into the cavern system in the Fall.
 Each Spring the fish returned to the Watauga river via the opening.
 Local residents could easily catch an abundance of Fish as they exited the Spring (as the opening to the cavern system was called).

 Recreation

 There are several recreational areas managed by the Cherokee National Forest in Fish Springs.